Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 The Cambridge Health Alliance health system offers sexual and reproductive health services at several locations throughout the region, including primary care clinics, women’s health clinics, and school-based centers.
-Services that are provided include education, counseling, and testing for HIV and STDs.
-Most types of public and private health insurance plans are accepted, and a sliding fee schedule is available for those without insurance.
-Appointments are required and can be made by calling the main phone number.
+Services provided include education, counseling, and testing for HIV and STDs.
+Most types of public and private health insurance plans are accepted, and a sliding fee schedule is available if you don’t have insurance.
+Appointments are required and you can make one by calling the main phone number.

 Several CVS locations in the Cambridge area are MinuteClinic sites, which are affordable alternatives to urgent care.
 At these clinics, visitors can receive STD testing for infections such as chlamydia, gonorrhea, and syphilis.
 Tests are conducted through urine and blood tests and then sent to an outside lab for results.
 Prescriptions for medications are provided for those who test positive.
 Treatment is also available for those whose partner tested positive for an STD.
 Appointments are available on a walk-in basis or may be scheduled online.